 - Are people friendly?

 Ask for a copy of the residency contract to review.
-Carefully read the agreement and question the director about anything you don’t understand.
+Carefully read the agreement and question the director about anything you need help understanding.
 Ask a friend or family member to read over the contract as well.

-Independent living facilities are not licensed.
-Assisted living, nursing homes, and CCRCs have to pass state inspections regularly.
-You may be able to find state inspection reports online, or you can ask the community for a copy.
+Independent living communities are not licensed.
+Assisted living, nursing homes, and CCRCs must regularly pass state inspections.
+You can find state inspection reports online or ask the community for a copy.

-Facilities that accept Medicare and Medicaid funds must be certified in addition to passing state surveys.
+Facilities that accept Medicare and Medicaid funds must be certified and pass state surveys.

 Find a Retirement Community Near You

-Visit a Pegasus Senior Living community to discover more about what a retirement home looks like and how they benefit older adults.
-Our senior living specialists are happy to be a resource in your journey of finding the best retirement lifestyle for you.
+Visit a Pegasus Senior Living community to learn about what a retirement home looks like and how it benefits older adults.
+Our senior living specialists are happy to be a resource in your journey to finding the best retirement lifestyle.